James A. Allison: Allison and Fisher

 Allison and Fisher continued to build businesses together throughout their lives.
 Their styles complemented each other famously.
 Fisher was the fountain of ideas, but impetuous.
 Allison was the steady hand and an outstanding manager.
 Lem Trotter, a mutual business colleague, said of Allison, "Fisher was the dreamer but Allison had the most brilliant mind of any man I ever knew.
 He was the industrialist."

 Allison supported Fisher's efforts to lead the development of transcontinental highways, the Indianapolis Motor Speedway and Miami Beach.
 The two men were the senior partners in establishing the Indianapolis Motor Speedway with junior partners Newby and Wheeler.

 Allison and Fisher built mansions near each other on the then-rural Cold Springs Road in Indianapolis.
 The Allison mansion, named "Riverdale," and later, the Fisher mansion were acquired by the Sisters of St. Francis and became the beginnings of what is now Marian University.

-Allison (who had a heart condition) and Fisher also were responsible for the building of a hospital in Miami Beach, Fla.
-The Hospital opened in 1926 as the Allison Hospital.
+Allison (who had a heart condition) and Fisher also were responsible for the building of a hospital in Miami Beach, Florida.
+The hospital opened in 1926 as the Allison Hospital.
 Several years later it was run by the Sisters of St. Francis and eventually became St. Francis Hospital.
 It closed in 1992 after being purchased for real estate development.